 (Ref.: 40 CFR 63.6645(g); Subpart ZZZZ and 11 Miss.
 Admin.
 Code Pt.
-2, R. 2.6.B(5).)
+2, R. 2.6.B.(5).)

-5.C.3 For Emission Point AA-002, the permittee shall submit the results of a performance test required by Condition 5.B.2 to the MDEQ no later than sixty (60) days after the date the performance test was completed.
+5.C.3 For Emission Points AA-006 through AA-015, the permittee shall submit the results of a performance test required by Condition 5.B.7 to the MDEQ no later than sixty (60) days after the date the performance test was completed.

-Additionally, the following information shall be included with the results from a performance test: the average percent load determination, the engine model number, the engine manufacturer, the year of purchase, the manufacturer's site-rated brake horsepower, the ambient temperature, and humidity during the performance test.
+Additionally, the following information shall be included with the results from a performance test:

+- (a) The average percent load determination; - (b) The engine model number, engine manufacturer, and the year of purchase; - (c) The manufacturer's site-rated brake horsepower; and - (d) The ambient temperature, pressure, and humidity during the performance test.

 All assumptions made to estimate or calculate the percent load during the performance test must be clearly explained.
-If measurement devices (such as flow meters, kilowatt meters, beta analyzers, stain gauges, etc.) are used, the model number of the measurement device and an estimate of its accurate percentage of true value must be provided.
+If measurement devices are used (such as flow meters, kilowatt meters, beta analyzers, stain gauges, etc.), the model number of the measurement device and an estimate of its accurate in percentage of true value must be provided.